American University of Science and Technology: Faculty of Health Sciences

 AUST has also decided to participate in the development and increase of biotechnology in Lebanon and the Middle East region by creating the Department of Laboratory Science and Technology.
-At present, the department offers two biotechnology tracks: the Clinical Laboratory Science and Optics and Optometry.
-In both tracks, the student will enroll in a BS program followed by an optional year of specialty program.
+The department offers two biotechnology tracks: the Clinical Laboratory Science and Optics and Optometry.
+In both tracks, the student will enroll in a BS program followed by an optional year of a specialty program.

+Faculty of Engineering

+The faculty of engineering offers programs in Biomedical Engineering, Computer & Communications Engineering, and Mechatronics Engineering.
+They plan to collaborate with national and international academic institutions and companies in its pursuit of excellence.
+It works with the EAC ABET Committee.

 Accreditation and Affiliations

-There are more than 33 affiliations covering the areas of transfer of credits, academic curricula, and the exchange of students, exchange of faculty and technical training.
-In 2018, AUST received an institutional accreditation from Evalag (Evaluation Agency of Baden-Württemberg), member of the European Association for Quality Assurance in Higher Education.
+The university has more than 33 affiliations with other universities.
+These affiliations enable their students to transfer credits, follow similar academic curriculums, and ensure consistent technical training standards.
+In 2018, AUST received an institutional accreditation from Evalag (Evaluation Agency of Baden-Württemberg), a member of the European Association for Quality Assurance in Higher Education.
 The university's affiliations include: